Haji Bashir: Early years

 Yusuf was born in 1912 in the town of Hobyo (Obbia), situated in the north-central Mudug province of Somalia.

-Yusuf hailed from the Omar Mahmoud - sub-clan of the [Majerteen).
+Yusuf hailed from the Osman Mohamoud sub-clan of the Majeerteen, Harti, Darod.

 Family

 Yusuf's daughter Saida Haji Bashir Ismail later also entered politics.
 She served as Somali Finance Vice-Minister in the Transitional National Government (TNG) between 2000 and 2004.
 His son Abdullahi Hagi Bashir Ismail is a First Deputy Director-General of Somali Immigration and Naturalization, One of the high rank Senior Somali Administration Officers, as well as a writer of politics and history.
 Additionally, Yusuf was also a relative of the Somali-Italian actor and musician Jonis Bashir, and the Somali Politician and businessman Haji Mohamed Yasin Ismail.